Skip to main content

 King’s Sanctuary Programme

 King’s Sanctuary Programme was formed in 2015 in response to the global issue of forced displacement.
-Over the past 7 years, King’s has harnessed its expertise in education and remote learning, world-class research and existing partnerships to initiate and lead on projects that create positive opportunities for forcibly displaced people.
+King’s has harnessed its expertise in education and remote learning, world-class research and existing partnerships to initiate and lead on projects that create positive opportunities for forcibly displaced people.
 At its heart, the Sanctuary Programme represents King’s commitment to serving society.

-The King’s Sanctuary Programme includes a range of projects, such as our Sanctuary Scholarships, the Partnership for Digital Learning and Increased Access (PADILEIA) and the Homes for Ukraine University Sponsorship Model.
-Through these flagship initiatives, King’s has supported sanctuary seekers to thrive in higher education, educated thousands of displaced people through blended bridging programmes and bespoke contextualised online university courses, and has enriched the UK community sponsorship scheme by developing an education-led pathway for forcefully displaced students and academics.
+The King’s Sanctuary Programme includes a range of projects, such as our Sanctuary Scholarships, the Partnership for Digital Learning and Increased Access (PADILEIA), the University Sponsorship Model and the Sanctuary Hub.
+Through its flagship initiatives, King’s has supported sanctuary seekers to thrive in higher education, educated thousands of displaced people through blended bridging programmes and bespoke contextualised online university courses, has enriched the UK community sponsorship scheme by developing an education-led pathway for forcefully displaced students and academics.
 Working to ensure education remains a right for all, these innovative projects give individuals affected by conflict and displacement unrivalled opportunities to rebuild their lives and fulfil their potential.

 King’s also aims to enhance understanding of forced displacement among our students, staff and alumni and to develop opportunities for them to make a positive contribution through engagement activities, training and volunteering opportunities.